-- More than one in five members, 21% for Australia and 23% for New Zealand, have stopped participating in a loyalty program over the last 12 months. - Of the 13 reasons for defection, the 'earn' rate 'I wasn't earning points/rewards fast enough' remains the major reason for defection.
+- More than one in five Australian members (21%) have stopped participating in a loyalty program over the last 12 months. - Of the 13 reasons for defection, the 'earn rate' 'I wasn't earning points/ rewards fast enough' remains the major reason for defection.

-• Members tend to decide very early if a loyalty program is for them.
-17% of Australian members and 15% of New Zealand members who stopped participating in their programs, did so within the first 3 months of joining that program.
+Members tend to decide very early if a loyalty program is for them.
+Almost one in five members who stopped participating (17%), did so within the first 3 months of joining that program.

-What's the cost of losing up to 17% of your member base in the first 3 months?
+What's the cost of losing 17% of your member base in the first 3 months?

-Cost to acquire: Number of members lost x cost to acquire = \$?
+Cost to acquire: Number of members lost x cost to acquire = ?
+PLUS